tomboston23/Snake/README.md

 This is code for my Python Snake AI project.

+The actual AI part is in the agent.py file.

-type run "snake_main.py" in order to run
+type run "snake_main.py" in order to run.

 You should see the snake run in a pygame interface after a few seconds!